Yincense - What Is It?

 brown bottles Together, Dabney and Be-en-Foret began to explore methods of preserving flower petals to make incense From the results of one of these experiments, Dabney made incense flower pearls and called them "yincense".
 Be-en-Foret immediately recognized the term "yincense" to be the perfect expression of the kind of incense they were trying to create with their experimental methods.

-Dabney was also one of the early pioneers, blowing the dust off the process of enfleurage, their extracts and the making of absolutes for a new generation of perfumers.
+Dabney was also one of the early pioneers, blowing the dust off the process of enfleurage, their extracts, and the making of absolutes for a new generation of perfumers.
 In 2015, she founded a small, select group of incense makers from around the world to share processes, ingredients, and results.
-Lately, Dabney gathers aromatic material from around her home up in the Blue Ridge mountains of Virginia and gently coaxes them into Yincense and from time to time still explores the boundaries of distillation
+In the past years, Dabney gathered aromatic material from around her home up in the Blue Ridge Mountains of Virginia and gently coaxed them into Yincense and from time to time still explored the boundaries of distillation.
+Recently she has moved further north in the mountains to upstate New York where she is beginning to explore a whole new aromatic environment.

 Be-en-Foret (Bonnie Kerr)

 Be comes to the fragrant arts through her intimate connection with plants.
-She has lived and worked as a plant healer in forests around the world, off-grid without what many would consider "proper housing".
+She has lived and worked as a plant healer in forests around the world, off grid without what many would consider "proper housing".
 It is her direct experience with living plants that informs and directs her work in the aromatic arts.
-She often gets the inspiration for an incense blend whispered in her ear while harvesting fragrant plants.
+She often receives the inspiration for an incense blend whispered in her ear while harvesting fragrant plants.
 She likes to create blends that reproduce the scentsong and effects of a particular environment.
 A lifelong student of ethnobotany, Be was initiated into the cultural and spiritual use of plants of the sacred hula by a Hawaiian elder.
 She brings this awareness of plants to her incense that aims to recreate ancient sacred spaces.
+She works in Quebec, Canada connecting with plants and her forest environment through the techniques she was taught and by the knowledge she possesses through blood and bone ancestors.